-As Jesus Christ returns to earth "with a shout, with the voice of an archangel, and with the trumpet of God. . . ." the dead who have been faithful will experience their resurrection.
-Then those still living at the time of the second coming are "caught up together with them in the clouds to meet the Lord in the air" (1Thessalonians 4:16 - 17).
+As Jesus Christ returns to earth "with a shout, with the voice of an archangel, and with the trumpet of God. . . ." the dead who have been faithful will be the first to experience a resurrection.
+Those still living at the time of the second coming are "caught up together with them in the clouds to meet the Lord in the air" (1Thessalonians 4:16 - 17).

 If any section of the Bible provides us with the greatest information on the subject at hand it is 1Corinthians 15.
 This chapter is known as the "resurrection chapter."
 By studying it we will learn several very important facts.